EduArt-Robotik/edu_robot/documentation/update/changing-middleware.md

 # Changing Middleware

-ROS2 ueses the environment varialbe `RMW_IMPLEMENTATION` to adjust which middleware to use.
-If its empty/non existant, the default (FastRTPS) is active.
+ROS2 uses the environment variable `RMW_IMPLEMENTATION` to adjust which middleware to use.
+If its empty/non existent, the default (FastRTPS) is active.
 The EduArt robots set this variable based on the content of an file (`/etc/environment`).
 This variable will then be set inside each container.

 > **__Note:__** This manual refers primarily to edu_robot which is deployed via Docker.
 If you deploy this application differently and need help, please contact the EduArt Service.